 Capabilities: The student is capable of performing his/her duties adequately at state, private and international organisations that execute public power or offer public services.
 The student is capable of working creatively and focusing on solutions.
-The student is capable of working in an international and multicultural environment.
-The student is capable of strategic thinking, analysis of phenomena in state and public administration, preparing and making decisions in public administration and governance and problem and solution analysis necessary for creating proposals.
+The student is capable of working, analysis of phenomena in state and public administration, preparing and making decisions in public administration and governance and problem and solution analysis necessary for creating proposals.
 The student is capable of serving the common good and the public interest, with due professional dedication and in line with the professional and human standards expected in civil service career.
 If necessary, the student cooperates with other central administrative, official, local administrative and other bodies based on a knowledge of them.